Ankcorn/Postgraphile-Docker-Compose/README.md

-# Rate The Meetup
-This is the accompanying repo for [this](https://www.meetup.com/MancJS/events/261281331/) meetup.
-Its a graphql based Meetup Rating App.
-It uses:
+# Postgraphile Docker Compose Playground
+Prototyping apps can sometimes be tricky.
+This project helps to quickly try out ideas when building a graphql api.

+It combines:

 * PostgreSQL
-* Docker
+* Docker Compose
 * [Postgraphile](https://www.graphile.org/postgraphile/)

-The slides are hosted on netlify https://postgraphile-at-mancjs.netlify.com
+to build very fast graphql api with no server side code.
+Once you have installed PostgreSQL, and Docker Compose.

-## Installation
+## Getting started

-All you need to get started is to have docker installed on your machine.
-Then you can simply run

 ```sh
 git clone https://github.com/Ankcorn/MancJS-Talk.git